pascalhabluetzel/CDS-miner/README.md

 ## Disclaimer

 The code is not optimized to work particularly fast or efficient, and it might not be stable.
-I uploaded it here in the hope it might be useful for others for others.
+I uploaded it here in the hope it might be useful for others.

 ## Dependencies